 The Law School at Queen's is ranked as one of the top Schools in the UK and Ireland.
-There are over 850 undergraduate students enrolled in the School, 200 postgraduates, 50 PhD students and over 50 members of academic staff.
+There are over 950 undergraduate students enrolled in the School, 260 postgraduates, 70 PhD students and over 50 members of academic staff.
 You will be taught by scholars from all over the world, many of whom have international reputations in their fields and all are committed teachers and researchers.
-Students will also have access to an excellent law section in the new library and extensive IT facilities.
+Students will also have access to an excellent law section in the library and extensive IT facilities.

 The School operates a proactive system of student support.
-Advisers of Studies are allocated to each degree programme tasked to guide and support you throughout your time with us, together with the School's experienced and helpful administrative staff.
+Programme Co-ordinators are allocated to each degree programme tasked to guide and support you throughout your time with us, together with the School's experienced and helpful administrative staff.
 We place considerable emphasis on facilitating good communication between staff and students.
-To this end, a Staff-Student Consultative Committee, comprised of elected student representatives, the Director of Graduate Studies and other members of academic staff, meet at regular intervals throughout the academic year.
+To this end, a Student Voice Consultative Committee, comprised of elected student representatives, the Director of Graduate Studies and other members of academic staff, meet at regular intervals throughout the academic year.
 This Committee provides students with a forum in which to raise matters of concern to them and also enables the School to keep students informed about matters affecting the School and wider university.